thinganhado/TDP_Drive2/README.md

 # **Drive2: A Carpooling Platform for Urban Mobility**

 ## **Project Overview**
-Drive2 is an innovative carpooling platform designed to tackle urban mobility challenges in Melbourne by reducing single-occupancy vehicles on the road.
+Drive2 is a tripsharing platform designed to tackle urban mobility challenges in Melbourne by reducing single-occupancy vehicles on the road.
 By leveraging advanced technology, it optimizes ride-sharing, integrates social matching, and promotes environmentally conscious choices.

 The platform combines:
 - **Automated vehicle validation** using the VicRoads API.